 Purpose: Sediment monitoring and aquatic resource technical studies will be used to further refine the understanding of the effect(s) that entrainment of sediment in diversions has on fish species and potentially necessary adjustments to Project operations to address those effects on fish and provide the means of making those changes.

 Outcomes: The sediment monitoring and aquatic resource technical studies would provide data necessary to further understand and refine real-time effects on sediment transport and its subsequent effect on fishery resources; impacts on migration rates, rates of predation, and foraging success.
 A Sediment Technical Team (STT) will use the results to adjust Project operations to minimize adverse effects on fish and explore whether operations could be implemented to benefit fish.
-The STT will be a multi-agency team that includes representatives from the Authority, Reclamation, California Department of Water Resources, National Marine Fisheries Service (NMFS), U.S. Fish and Wildlife Service (USFWS), California Department of Fish and Wildlife (CDFW), Central Valley Water Board, and U.S. Army Corps of Engineers (USACE).
+The STT will be a multi-agency team that includes representatives from the Authority, Reclamation, California Department of Water Resources, NMFS, USFWS, CDFW, Central Valley Water Board, and U.S. Army Corps of Engineers (USACE).

 Content: The Sediment Technical Studies Plan will consist of sediment monitoring and technical studies to assess the movement of sediment at the RBPP and Hamilton City Pump Station intakes and quantify amounts of entrained sediment.
 The results of the monitoring will be used to model sediment movement and determine whether sediment management actions are needed (e.g., the need for and feasibility of reintroducing sediment to the river or Delta would be considered).